chef-boneyard/chef-web-docs-2016/includes_cookbooks/includes_cookbooks_attribute_file_methods_accessor.rst

    default.apache.dir          = "/etc/apache2"
    default.apache.listen_ports = [ "80","443" ]

-This is a matter of style and preference for how attributes are reloaded from recipes, and may be seen when "retrieving" the value of an attribute.
+This is a matter of style and preference for how attributes are reloaded from recipes, and may be seen when retrieving the value of an attribute.